 The P2F file can be used for multiple runs of FORCE, in situations where the outputs from POTEN are the same.
-TEST17b is an example of this situation, where the only change from TEST17a is to apply an external damping force on the 'lid' to attenuate the moonpool resonance (See Section A.17).
-In this case IPOTEN=0 is assigned in the configuration file and the POTEN run is skipped, with considerable savings of time.
+TEST07b and TEST17b are examples of this situation, where the only change from TEST07a or TEST17a is to apply an external damping force to attenuate the roll damping or moonpool resonance.
+IPOTEN=0 is assigned in the configuration file and the POTEN run is skipped, with considerable savings of time.
 Increasing the number of Haskind wave heading angles, adding options in FRC which were omitted in the original run, and using an external RAO file (Section 4.13) are examples of other situations where it is useful to save the original P2F file and avoid the extra computational time required to repeat the POTEN run.